tentone/go-fileserver/README.md

 # GoDonkey
 - GoDonkey resource is a Go lang based REST resource server to store and load files.
 - Utils to convert file formats, resize and cache images, store folders, generate zip files etc.
-- Support for booth HTTP 2.0 using the http package or HTTP 1.1 using fasthttp.